 is to provide the larger philosophical context for the movie’s message

-, there’s something to be gained in watching the actors encounter the characters in their own way.
-Kim Rhodes (who plays Lillian Rearden) explains about acting: “You have to have empathy with the character you’re playing.
+, there was something to be gained in watching the actors encounter the characters in their own way.
+Kim Rhodes (who plays Lillian Rearden) explained about acting: “You have to have empathy with the character you’re playing.
 Lillian might be an awful person, but she doesn’t wake up thinking ‘I’m going to be awful today.’
 She has motivations for her behavior.
 Obviously power is very important to her.
 She lashes out at what threatens her.”
 Rhodes is an elegant woman with a salty vocabulary.
-She describes Lillian’s plight more simply, in between takes of a spiteful encounter with Dagny: “Damn
+She described Lillian’s plight more simply, in between takes of a spiteful encounter with Dagny: “Damn

 , she just handed me my ass

 .”
-Esai Morales bursts into song between takes of Lillian’s scene—Foreigner’s
+Esai Morales burst into song between takes of Lillian’s scene—Foreigner’s

 and from Ten Things I Hate About You,

 as the ditzy, boy-crazy Bianca.)